Kahutaiki Stirling-Boyles

 Through my maternal whakapapa I am Ngāti Rangi ō Ruapehu, Te Ātihaunui-a-Pāpārangi, Ngā Rauru Kītahi, Ngāti Tuwharetoa ki Taupō, Ngāti Raukawa ki te Tonga me Ngāpuhi.

-I hope you enjoy the ‘Oriori’ I composed for our children.
+I hope you enjoy the ‘oriori’ I composed for four of our children.
 I find great satisfaction in the process of writing these.
 I experience greater satisfaction when I can share this tāonga to empower Māori.

 Te Ara Pounamu